ON THE MENU

 It's about the health and wellbeing of our children, families, communities, and Commonwealth.

 There are few things more important to our children than a healthy, equitable, and liveable future.
-To guarantee their health now and into the future, we must ensure the quality of school food is prioritized over profit.
-At the very least, the companies that serve our children's lunch shouldn't be working against our best efforts to keep them healthy at home.
+To guarantee their health now and into the future, we must ensure the quality of school food is the priority.

-The Massachusetts Healthy School Lunch Bill is our opportunity to:
+Through our work, the Massachusetts Healthy School Lunch Coalition has the opportunity to:

 Every time we feed children, it's an opportunity to teach them about nutrition and build healthy habits.
 Parents working hard to ensure their family eats a balanced diet shouldn't be undermined by food companies that profit from serving unhealthy foods.
 Just as importantly, children who don't have access to healthy food at home develop eating patterns and health outcomes based on what they're served at school.
 The HSL bill calls to replace ultra-processed food products with healthful foods, and declares every March 21st "Massachusetts Child Nutrition Day" to teach all children about healthy eating—starting with what's on their lunch plate.